One Part of Small Business Financial Planning: Non-Monthly Expenses

-Never have I ever... had an expense that I am used to seeing every year still come up and bite me in the ass when it came due.
+Never have I ever... had an expense that I am used to seeing every year still come up and bite me in the ass when it came time to pay it.

-If you have had this happen, hand up.
+If you have had this happen, raise your hand.

-Here’s how: I was only focused on the expenses that had to be taken care of this month - I wasn’t seeing the whole picture.
-It would be like trying to bake a cake but you only get enough ingredients for one piece.
-(Maybe that was a bad example because cake never makes you cranky, but you get the point.)
+Here’s how: I was only focused on the expenses that had to be covered for the month – I wasn’t seeing the whole picture.
+It would be like trying to bake a cake but only having enough ingredients for one piece.

 January